2x-Helix/mario-rogue-like/docs/design_rationale/design_rationale.md

   implementation when adding new classes that use the interface.
 This is also the case with the **Lava** class which extends from **Ground** (following the *Open Close Principle*) to enable us to include new terrain without breaking existing functionality.
+- A factory method was added to **WarpPipe**, this was due to engine limitations with the **FancyGroundFactory** class which only creates new instances from a no argument constructor.
+This does violate the *don't repeat yourself principle*, however, since we cannot modify the engine for **FancyGroundFactory** and we require to specify the destination.
+As such a new method **randomizePipes()** was added to **Zone** to generate the pipes.

 ## REQ9: More allies and enemies
 ## Changes from Assignment 2: